An unusual bifurcation scenario in a stably stratified, valley-shaped enclosure heated from below: Conclusion

 The dual-circulation eigenmode gives rise to two types of symmetrical steady-state profiles, where one features circulations containing upslope flow, and the other features downslope flow.
 While these states maintain the same reflection symmetry as the eigenmode, their dissimilarity results from the absence of any feasible symmetry about the $x$-axis within the valley geometry.
 The second type of instability, the central-circulation eigenmode, gives rise to a pair of asymmetric steady-state profiles, each characterized by either clockwise or counterclockwise dominant circulations in the valley-shaped enclosure.
 While the symmetry of the eigenmode is broken by the nonlinear evolution to the steady-state profiles, the clockwise and counterclockwise asymmetric states are perfect reflections of one another about the vertical axis.

-The secondary stability analysis reveals that the symmetric, dual-circulation steady-state profiles are prone to further instability, leading to the emergence of the asymmetric steady state.
-This creates a unique bifurcation diagram with two nested, supercritical pitchfork bifurcations.
-The first pitchfork bifurcation, representing the asymmetric steady states, is a perfect pitchfork bifurcation, whereas the nested pitchfork bifurcation, representing the symmetric steady states, displays some imperfection in the asymmetry of the branches of the pitchfork bifurcation due to the difference between the upslope and downslope states.
-This nested bifurcation is fully unstable for all parameter values, and will transition to the stable asymmetric state under the slightest asymmetric perturbation.
+The secondary stability analysis reveals that the symmetric, dual-circulation steady-state profiles are prone to further instability, leading to the emergence of the steady state asymmetric circulation.
+This creates a bifurcation diagram with a unique bifurcation leading to the upslope and downslope symmetric states nested within a perfect pitchfork bifurcation, representing the steady, asymmetric circulation states.